-This is the best single method of locating the defective stage, since you can use it no matter what the defect no matter what the defect may be.
-To use it, how-ever, you must have a signal tracer, preferably equipped with a loudspeaker.
+This is the best single method of locating the defective stage, since you can use it no matter what the defect may be.
+To use it, however, you must have a signal tracer, preferably one equipped with a loudspeaker.

 2. Inject a signal.